-(ii) As was already mentioned in the preceding ection 2, a new type C never obtain in Middle Egyptian or in Late Egyptian, for bn no longer functions as negative existential when its development as a negator reaches its maximal extension and becomes something close to the Standard Negation in the language.
-Moreover, its pathway of change was even shown to be the same as was the case for ni in the preceding evolution from type C to A the relaxing of the constraint of indefinite reference on the subject made nn capable of expressing the negation in all sorts of stative predications.
+(ii) As was already mentioned in the preceding Section 2, a new type C never obtains in Middle Egyptian or in Late Egyptian, for bn no longer functions as a negative existential when its development as a negator reaches its maximal extension and becomes something close to the Standard Negation in the language.
+Moreover, its pathway of change was even shown to be the same as was the case for ni in the preceding evolution from type C to type A: the relaxing of the constraint of indefinite reference on the subject made nn capable of expressing the negation in all sorts of stative predications.
 From there, its spread to the nominal predication appears to fall within the scope of analogy more than anything else.
-On the other hand, its use with a modal verbal form (called subjunctive sDm-f) also used in positive modal main clauses by insubordination may indeed be considered to derive from a need for emphasis.
+On the other hand, its use with a modal verbal form (sometimes called subjunctive sDm-f) also used in positive modal main clauses by insubordination may indeed be considered to derive from a need for emphasis.
 Such an explanation would account for its gradual replacing of the more ancient modal construction based on the negation ni and a nominalization.
-However, as seen in ection 2, there is a gap in the attestation of spoken register in Earlier Egyptian that allows for an unattested intermediary step *ni wn subjunctive sDm-f.
+However, as seen in Section 2, there is a gap in the attestation of the spoken register in Earlier Egyptian that allows for an unattested intermediary step *ni wn subjunctive sDm-f.
 In that case, the construction using the dedicated negative existential nn would be inherited, deriving from a former construction involving the existential verb and the Standard Negation.
 As a consequence, it would seem questionable to speak of the negative existential extending to Standard Negation.
 However, such a situation does not exclude emphasis as a motivation for the emergent construction in its incipient stage.
-A point for a better understanding of the NEC might lie in the similar development attested in a modern language such as Kannada
+An especially interesting point for a better understanding of the NEC might lie in the similar development attested in a modern language, such as Kannada:

 Kannada is a good example of diglossia as there are substantive differences between the literary and the spoken language on many levels.
 With regard to negation, it has to be said that one and the same strategy seems to be used to negate verbs with past time reference in both Literary and Spoken Kannada.
 Clear differences for the expressions of SN are observed for verbs/simple verbal sentences with present/future time reference.
-(2016 168)
+(Veselinova 2016: 168)

 In Late Egyptian, the negation for verbs with past time reference, bw, is the direct successor of the negation ni.
 But constructions used to negate sentences with future/modal reference differ in more than one aspect from earlier patterns.
-It thus confirms that the expansion of the negative existential into the verbal domain may obtain both in the spoken register and in nonpast contexts.
+It thus confirms that the expansion of the negative existential into the verbal domain may obtain preferably both in the spoken register and in non-past contexts.

-5 Conclusion and avenue for further research
+5 Conclusion and avenues for further research